-I recently wrote an article for the Fundy Software blog, where I discuss why I feel it’s crucial for us as professional photographers to offer printed products.
-There were 6 reasons in total, and if you want to know all of them, you’ll have to head over the the Fundy blog to read the full article.
-I’ll give you a little teaser here by sharing 3 of the reasons why offering printed products is important for professional photographers:
+I recently wrote an article for the Fundy Software blog, where I discuss why I feel it's crucial for us as professional photographers to offer printed products.
+There were 6 reasons in total, and if you want to know all of them, you'll have to head over the Fundy blog to read the full article.
+I'll give you a little teaser here by sharing 3 of the reasons why offering printed products are important for professional photographers:

 - Products differentiate professional photographers from amateurs

 - Products increase our perceived value as professional photographers

 - Products allow us to deliver a better customer experience

 I was also pleasantly surprised when literally DOZENS of Fundy “fans” reached out to me to thank me for the article.
 It's great to see such a positive reaction, especially since I put a ton of time and effort into writing that article.
 Many of the photographers who read the article also saw the images that were attached and were intrigued by my USB/print hybrid box.
 Because I truly want to be an “open book” here on SproutingPhotographer.com, I thought that instead of privately sharing the details with those who asked, I would write an article here all about it, and talk about how I came about it.

 The thought process that got me to where I am.

 Let me give you a bit of context.
 I am a wedding photographer, and I have a deep belief the the best way to enjoy photography is through print.
 I practice what I preach, too – this isn't just a marketing message.
 We have prints all over our home – pictures of our daughter, our family, everyday moments, vacation photos, our wedding photos, and so on.
 We have a wedding album, our engagement book, a portrait book from Ava's birth and one from her newborn session all out on display in our living room.
 We ultimately prefer to enjoy photography away from a computer screen as we believe in the importance of “printing to preserve”.